 If you do not qualify for an Alternative to Testing for both math and English, plan a day and time to come to SBCC and test.
 Testing hours vary.
 Before making travel arrangements, check the Drop-In Computer Lab Testing Schedule carefully.
 All tests must be completed by closing: allow 2 hours for English and 1-2 hours for math.

 Important: Review the sample test questions.
 If you are taking the math assessment you need to choose which one of the four math tests you plan to take prior to testing.

 If you need extended time or another accommodation for disability, contact the Disability Specialists, Room SS-160 (805) 730-4164 prior to testing.
 You may only test once per testing period.
-(The testing period for Summer/Fall 2014 runs from February - August).
+The testing period for Summer and Fall 2015 runs from February through August.

 Bring the following required items to testing: a Photo Identification (driver's license, passport, etc.), a pen or pencil, a completed REAP Test Preparation form, and your SBCC Student I.D. number (your "K" number, which is accessible on your Pipeline account).
 Note: Calculators and other electronic devices may not be used during testing.
 Scratch paper will be provided for the math assessment.